frctl/fractal-docs/docs/api/endpoints/fractal.md

 * `path` - *String*
 * `value` - *String | Object*

 Set the value of a configuration setting, identified by its `path`.
-See the ~@TODOLINK @project-settings', 'project settings') }} documentation for details of available options.
+See the [project settings](../../guide/project-settings.html) documentation for details of available options.

 ```js
 fractal.set('project.title', 'My Component Library');